nodejs/abi-stable-node/napi_js_props.md

 # N-API - JavaScript Data Types and Values

-N-API exposes a set of APIs to get and set properties on JavaScript values.
+N-API exposes a set of APIs to get and set properties on JavaScript objects.
 Some of these types are documented under [Section 7](https://tc39.github.io/ecma262/#sec-operations-on-objects) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).